hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/632_iii_sharat_chakravarty.md

-After the Pundits had left, the disciple learnt from Swamiji that these Pundits who took the side of the Purvapaksha were well versed in the Purva-Mimâmsâ Shâstras, Swamiji advocated the philosophy of the Uttara-Mimâmsâ or Vedanta and proved to them the superiority of the path of knowledge, and they were obliged to accept his conclusions.
+After the Pundits had left, the disciple learnt from Swamiji that these Pundits who took the side of the Purvapaksha were well versed in the Purva-Mimāmsā Shāstras, Swamiji advocated the philosophy of the Uttara-Mimāmsā or Vedanta and proved to them the superiority of the path of knowledge, and they were obliged to accept his conclusions.

 About the way the Pundits laughed at Swamiji, picking up one grammatical